aliceC119/Mendelsohnn/README.md

 Validator Testing:

-CSS - No error were found when passing through the offical (Jigsaw) validator HTML- Only an error was found in the navigation sidebar codes
+CSS - No error were found when passing through the offical (Jigsaw) validator HTML- No error were found when passing through the offical  W3 validator